adrho/ApplicationInsights.ArasPlugin/README.md

 ### Supported versions of Aras

-* This can be installed on all versions of Aras as long as they use the method-config.xml file.
+* This can be installed on all versions of Aras as long as they use the method-config.xml file \*\*

 ### Pre-requisites:
 * Installed Aras instance
 * .NET Framework 4.7.2
-* An Application Insights instance with corresponding Instrumentation Key
+* An Application Insights instance with corresponding Instrumentation Key.
+See [this link](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) for how to create a new Application Insights resource and find the Instrumentation Key.

 ### Steps
 On your installation of Aras, copy the updated method-config.xml to your Innovator/Server/ directory.